philwolstenholme/load-time-logger/README.md

 #Chrome load time logger
 A greasemonkey script to record page load times and log them to a Google Drive form/spreadsheet.
+Uses the [Navigation Timing API](https://developer.mozilla.org/en-US/docs/Navigation_timing) to accurately measure the performance of a website.

 ##Getting started
 1. Create a Google Form within [Google Drive](http://drive.google.com) (click the red CREATE button, then select Form).